LibreOffice/core/extensions/source/activex/README.txt

 As any ActiveX control this one should be registered.
-To let MSIE register it itself the "CODEBASE" parameter for the "OBJECT" tag should be specified with an URL to the library "so_activex.dll".
+To let MSIE register it itself the "CODEBASE" parameter for the "OBJECT" tag should be specified with a URL to the library "so_activex.dll".
 The example of registration with "OBJECT" tag is in example.html.

 Also it can be done using regsvr32 application.